jaychsu/.dcm/README.md

 Development Config Manager(.dcm)
 =====
-An automated script to build development environment.
+Just a backup of my configurations and some automated scripts to build env.

 ## Installation